- Quality of Life & Wellness

 When a baby cries for its basic needs, she is applying her rights to express her feelings, consider her own needs and tell others what her needs are.

 So what happened to most of us?
-We were conditioned, simply because we are human and are a part of a familial and societal chain of beliefs and behaviour, to leave ourselves behind.
+We were conditioned, simply because we are human and are a part of a familial and societal chain of beliefs and behaviour, to leave ourselves behind -- to please the god and goddess.
 And now, we beginning to go back to where we left ourselves.

 So we knew no different.